I’m sure you’ll agree with me when I say that trying to find the best eToro traders to copy is not as easy as it sounds.

 How to find the best eToro traders with the Search People filters

-To look for the best traders, or, as they used to say, the best eToro Gurus, to copy in our portfolio we have an excellent search tool called “Copy People”.
+To look for the eToro best traders, or, as they used to say, the best Popular Investors, to copy in our portfolio we have an excellent search tool called “Copy People”.

 To access it, click the appropriate button from the sidebar on your profile.